RickGelhausen/HRIBO_ReadTheDocs/docs/source/extended-workflow.rst

 .. note:: A detailed explanation of the result files can be found in the :ref:`result section <analysis-results:ORF Predictions>`.

-.. note:: The final result of this example workflow, can be found `here <ftp://biftp.informatik.uni-freiburg.de/pub/HRIBO/extended_report_HRIBO1.4.4_18-09-20.zip>`_ .
+.. note:: The final result of this example workflow, can be found `here <ftp://biftp.informatik.uni-freiburg.de/pub/HRIBO/extended_report_HRIBO1.5.1_28-07-21.zip>`_ .
+.. warning:: As many browsers stopped the support for viewing ftp files, you might have to use a ftp viewer instead.

 Runtime
 =======